nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 altitude adjusted for pressure.
 We can use the existing geodesy library from ADS-B team as reference on how to compute correction for `alt_gnss` values.

-5. Fix bug(s) in hyperfeed that produce/emit invalid altitude values in `controlstream` but do not originate from `adsbparsedMux`.
+We also need to include fix bug(s) in hyperfeed that produce/emit invalid altitude values in `controlstream` but do not originate from `adsbparsedMux`.

 #### Improving Distance Calculation with Airport Data from Surface events
 The distance calculation in `refine_airground_switch` requires availability